I used to live in Japan and sang karaoke all the time. True story. In fact, where I lived in rural Japan, it was the only thing to do on a night out.

 “Oh girls, they want to have fun.”

-This girl-power anthem was a massive hit in the ’80s.
+This girl-power anthem was a massive hit in the ’80s as is still one of the most popular karaoke songs for women to sing.
 At the time, MTV was full of ‘picture perfect’ women that few could relate to.
 In contrast, Lauper looked like she’d just rolled out of bed.

 This song invites all the girls in the room to huddle round the mic and ‘stick it to the guys.’